kniazkov/webserver/README.md

 ```

 Specify options for starting the server.
 In the simplest case, the default options are good.

+To use the HTTPS protocol, you will need to specify the file containing the certificate, as well as the passwords
+for this file.

 If necessary, create a folder from which to read your project's static files, such as `index.html`.
 The default name of this folder is `www`.